 Tied at 1, CMS led off the third inning with a pair of bunt singles and went on to load the bases once more following a single by Katie Savard.
 Roberts came to the plate and lofted a sacrifice fly to center, opening the door for Tara Robinson to score the game-winning run.

 Linfield left runners stranded at first base in the fifth and seventh innings, but could not place a runner in scoring position.
 Schultz remained steady throughout, striking out five Wildcats and conceding just a single walk.

 Paavola (19-4) finished with eight strikeouts but surrendered seven hits and issued a pair of walks.

 An assortment of early miscues gave Redlands the traction it needed to grab early momentum.

 Redlands leadoff hitter A.J.
 Carrasco reached base on an error, then eventually scored on a throwing error from the outfield.
 Another defensive mistake enabled Redlands to score a second run moments later, forcing the Wildcats to play catch-up from the onset.

 The Bulldogs put Linfield in a deeper hole in the second inning, adding two more runs.
 A.J.
 Carrasco tripled to lead of the inning, Janelle Carrasco successfully bunted to first base, and both were carried home on a single up the middle by Amanda Lievanos.

-Watson sliced the Linfield deficit in half with a two-run homer in the bottom of the second inning after Erin Kinney (Fr., Bainbridge, Wash.) led off the inning with a double.
+Watson sliced the Linfield deficit in half with a two-run homer in the bottom of the second inning after Erin Kinney (So., Bainbridge Island, Wash.) led off the inning with a double.

 Linfield loaded bases on Redlands hurler Kaitlyn Hooper in the fourth inning, but Middelstadt lined out into the glove of Vicki King to end the inning.